BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 <img src="logo_1_withouth_bg.png">
 </p>

-# Report Section

-Welcome to the BRIDGE PNG report space.
-This section can hold updates, tuition details, or event information.

 The Summer School is designed to provide participants with practical software solutions in a unique region of the world, while advancing the goal of making software engineering universal—accessible to anyone, anywhere, without technical, cultural, or educational barriers.

 Previous editions: